avernethy/CarND-Traffic-Sign-Classifier-Project/writeup_Vern_Francisco.md

 ![alt text][image4] ![alt text][image5] ![alt text][image6]
 ![alt text][image7] ![alt text][image8]

 The first image, Children Crossing, might be difficult to classify because the image of the two people crossing could be lost in the downsampling.
 The second image, Turn Right Ahead, may be hard to classify since the background color of the sign closely matches the color of the sky, and the shape of the arrow might get missclassified.
 The third image, 30km/hr, might have difficulty with the number 3 and 8.
 The fourth image, Stop, may be difficult because of the angle at which the photo is taken.
-The fifth, Vehicles Over 3.5 Metric Tons Prohibited, image may have trouble because of the truck shape
+The fifth, Vehicles Over 3.5 Metric Tons Prohibited, image may have trouble because of the truck shape.

 #### 2. Discuss the model's predictions on these new traffic signs and compare the results to predicting on the test set.
 At a minimum, discuss what the predictions were, the accuracy on these new predictions, and compare the accuracy to the accuracy on the test set (OPTIONAL: Discuss the results in more detail as described in the "Stand Out Suggestions" part of the rubric).